Follow our crew behind the scenes of our latest product shoot.

 Scene No. 2 - Zone 7 Motocross Track!

-An impressive aray of aerial tricks was performed by motorcross athlete Anthony Raynard, South African National Champion, whose motto is “Quitters never win, Winners never Quit” – a statement so true as he took to the sky in a heroic fashion.
+An impressive array of aerial tricks was performed by motocross athlete Anthony Raynard, South African National Champion, whose motto is “Quitters never win, Winners never Quit” - a statement so true as he took to the sky in a heroic fashion.
 Onlookers gawped.

 The crew jumped in the back of the “Bucky” and sped off capturing the high-octane stunts head-on from Dirt Biker Anthony.
 Then a small but mighty Robot cam, that looked like it belonged in space took centre stage as it raced alongside the bike, nice low angle shots.